-Maltese legislator elected European Parliament president
+Malta legislator becomes 3rd female EU Parliament president

 “We need to strengthen it.
 We cannot be afraid of reform,” she said.
 “The next part of the mandate will see a window of opportunity to make our parliament more modern, more effective and more efficient.
 We must seize the opportunity.”

-Metsola is the first politician from Malta, a Mediterranean archipelago in the central Mediterranean with a population of just over half a million people, to hold such a high position in the EU.
+Metsola is the first politician from Malta, a Mediterranean archipelago in the central Mediterranean with a population of just over half a million, to hold such a high position in the EU.

+She has been an outspoken defender of Daphne Caruana Galizia, the Maltese investigative journalist who was killed in Malta in a 2017 car bombing.

+As a member of the EU Parliament, Metsola has been a leader on migration issues.
+She is very progressive on women’s rights and LGBT issues, but the mother of four boys has taken a conservative stance on abortion, reflecting her country’s national politics.

+She said Tuesday that she would staunchly defend the overall pro-abortion rights position of the legislature.

 “I am a woman from a small island in the middle of Europe’s southern sea.
 I know what it means to be the underdog.
-I know what it means to be pigeonholed,” she said.
+I know what it means to be pigeonholed,” Metsola said.
 “I know what this means for every girl watching today.
 I know what it means for everyone who dares and whoever dared to dream.”